-In the 2015 Cub Scout program, there are two adventures that involve building something out of wood.
-Even though the other ranks aren't working on an adventure by making a birdhouse or tray, they are working on skills that will be important for them in the future.
+In the Cub Scout program, there are three adventures that involve building something out of wood.
+Even though the other ranks aren't working on an adventure by making a birdhouse or tray, they are working on hand tool skills that will be important for them in the future.

-You can download the instructions by clicking on this link.
+You can download the instructions by entering your email below.

 The prices are based on the per foot cost of the boards.
 For example, the project needs 12 1/2′ of 2 x 4 lumber, so I used the price per foot for an 8′ board.